-DavidsonMorris specialise in UK citizenship, and can advise on all aspects of your case; from eligibility and suitability of permanent residence or settled status as the basis for naturalisation, to providing guidance on building a robust submission in support of your application.
+DavidsonMorris specialise in UK citizenship, and can support with all aspects of your application; from eligibility for settled status, to providing guidance on building a robust submission with supporting documents and references in support of your naturalisation application.

 From settled status to British citizenship FAQs

 Can I apply for British citizenship with settled status?